This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-3. The quiche can be served cold, room temperature or reheated in a preheated 350°F oven for about 15-25 minutes or until heated through.
+Serving: Enjoy cold, at room temperature, or reheat in a 350°F oven for 15–25 minutes until warmed through.

 Nutrition